mratsim/weave/weave/channels/README.md

 endpoints with only the recv and send proc implemented.
 Furthermore we can add a "can only be moved" restrictions for single consumer or single receiver endpoints.

-It prevents misuse of channels however for Picasso:
+It prevents misuse of channels however for Weave:
 - We store all channels in a context/global, with the sender/receiver distinction it will be twice the size (and potentially twice the cache misses).
 - It would require tracing for the channel buffer to be destroyed